ombre5733/weos/README.md

 ## Overview

-WEOS is a C++ interface for ARM-Keil's RTOS guided by the ISO-standardized C++-STL interface.
+WEOS is a C++ interface for ARM's CMSIS RTOS guided by the ISO-standardized C++-STL interface.
 RTOS features which are covered by the standard use the standard API (e.g. `recursive_timed_mutex`, `thread`).
 Features which do not have a standard counterpart (semaphores, thread signals,